Meet Our Board & Staff

 Colette Moring, Board Member Anchorage, AK

-Colette was appointed to the NAMI Alaska Board at the November 2020 meeting.
 As the spouse of a veteran who served in the Alaska Air National Guard, she has a unique perspective of families who are citizen soldiers and airmen, and the families who support them.
 Colette continues to demonstrate her commitment to Veterans and military families through her work in the hospital & health care industry.
 She serves as a Community Military Liaison for North Star Behavioral Health Systems.
 Her family has Alaskan roots and she appreciates the diversity, complexity and beauty of the state and the people.
 Colette holds a bachelor's degree focused in Human Resources and Education from Alaska Pacific University.
+Colette joined the NAMI Alaska Board at the November 2020 meeting.

 Lily Werts, Board Member Anchorage, AK

-Lily Werts is a lifelong Alaskan resident.
+Lily Werts is a lifelong Alaskan.
 As a person who experiences mental illness, she is honored to have the opportunity to give back to her peers.
 When she's not attending board meetings or coordinating training sessions, Lily designs sound for local theatre productions, enjoys creative hobbies, and plays a variety of games with friends.
+Lily has served on the NAMI Alaska board since October 2017.

 Anisa Wiseman, Program Coordinator Oahu, HI

 NAMI Alaska is collaborating with our neighbor NAMI Hawaii and sharing Anisa Wiseman 's talents.
 She started serving as NAMI Alaska's Program Coordinator in November 2020.
 She also currently works as Program Director and Walk Manager for NAMI Hawaii.
 She has a BA in Philosophy from University of Hawaii-West Oahu, served as a special education teacher where she focused on emotional intelligence in the classroom.
 As a peer herself, she is in recovery from PTSD, anxiety, and depression.
 As a daughter of a single parent diagnosed with bipolar disorder, Anisa has lived experiences in being without a home, addiction, domestic violence, etc. She lives on the North Shore of Oahu with her husband and 2 dogs and uses her own experiences of crisis to help others get through theirs.